WestDRI/rcmodules22/content/6_scivis_scivis.md

 **Prerequisites**: This is an introductory course, no prior visualization experience is required.

 **Software**: Please [install ParaView](https://www.paraview.org/download) on your computer, and make sure you can start it before the course.
-As of this writing, the latest ParaView version is 5.9.1 -- it should work nicely for our workshop.
-If you want to reproduce the remote visualization client-server demos on Cedar cluster (for which you will need a Compute Canada account), you might want to use ParaView 5.8.1 -- this is really optional.
+As of this writing, the latest ParaView version is 5.10.1 -- it should work nicely for our workshop.
 We will provide all sample data and codes for the exercises.
 Let us know before or during the course if you want to load your own dataset into ParaView.

 <!-- {{<cor>}}Zoom{{</cor>}} {{<s>}} {{<cgr>}}9:00am-9:30am Pacific{{</cgr>}} \ -->
 <!-- {{<linktitle url="../vis1" text="Morning opening session">}} -->